UCSB-Library-Research-Data-Services/intro2APIs/README.md

 # Unlocking Data.
 A Gentle Introduction to APIs

-This repository contains the source code for the workbook *Unlocking Data: A Gentle Introduction to APIs*.
-The workbook introduces readers to the fundamentals of working with APIs through explanations, interactive examples, and practical use cases.
+This repository contains the source code for the workbook *Unlocking Data: A Gentle Introduction to APIs*, presented at the [UC Love Data Week 2025](https://uc-love-data-week.github.io/2025/).
+You can access the workbook published version here: [https://jairomelo.com/intro2APIs/](https://jairomelo.com/intro2APIs/).

+The workbook introduces the fundamentals of working with APIs through explanations, interactive examples, and practical use cases.

+## Some technicalities

 The book is built with [Quarto](https://quarto.org/) and relies heavily on [Observable JS](https://quarto.org/docs/interactive/ojs/) to provide live, interactive content.